-Carers in Education: Children and Young People should be children and young people first.
-As Mr. Armstrong said ‘We cannot allow them to be robbed of their childhood, of their youth.’
+Children and Young People should be children and young people first.
+As Mr Armstrong said ‘We cannot allow them to be robbed of their childhood, of their youth.’
 Their ambitions and aspirations should not be limited due to their caring role and schools must take this into account.

-Carers in the Community: Carers have a right to life outside caring and should be able to access respite as well as information, advice and support.
+Carers have a right to a life outside caring and should be able to access respite as well as information, advice and support.

 William Armstrong’s powerful rhetoric concluded with this statement: ‘So we are boldly, emphatically, resolutely seeking a new deal for Carers.
 Not just reassurance but respect.
 Not just respect but recognition.
 Not just recognition but positive rights.’

 To listen to the audio follow this link – the section on the Charter runs approximately from 00.11.00-00.18.00.